18 small business expense categories you need to know

 Moreover, these objects and items, after a point in time, are also classified as business assets and can be used to generate income, through programs like asset-based or inventory financing.
 Their resale value is another factor that can add value to your business.

-A smaller expense than most of the others already mentioned, office supplies are one of the more common forms of expenditure you can add to your list of business expense categories.
+A smaller expense than most others, office supplies are one of the more common types of expenditures to include in your business expense categories.

 When employees travel by car for work, not to work, their fuel costs are usually reimbursed.
 Moreover, employees using their own car for work can claim a mileage allowance, a cost set owed due to the wear and tear the car is to face.
 These expenses are universally treated as a separate expense category because of their tax-saving attributes.